scrtisland/secretxmr/README.md

 ![Screen Shot 2021-05-25 at 6 16 12 PM](https://user-images.githubusercontent.com/75910977/119588589-f8f46b80-bd85-11eb-9d65-6597a33dfbe4.png)

+The bridge will send your sXMR after 6 confirmation on the monero blockchain (about 5-10 minutes)

+You can check the status using the "Check Deposit" menu item and input your TX ID and TX Key

+### Verify the sXMR is in Keplr and add token

 To verify your sXMR arrived, you can go to Keplr and click the top left menu, then Add Token

 ![Screen Shot 2021-05-25 at 6 19 00 PM](https://user-images.githubusercontent.com/75910977/119588636-175a6700-bd86-11eb-8018-2be11bb7219a.png)